suvratapte/suvratapte.github.io/_posts/2020-08-20-nREPL-middleware.md

 * Why was there a need to have REPLs other than Clojure's default REPL.
 * How nREPL provides extensibility with support for custom middleware.
 * How to look at client-server messaging with Emacs + `cider`.
-* Architecture of nREPL middleware.
+* Architecture of nREPL Middleware.
 * How to add a custom middleware.

 Now whenever you feel like some functionality is missing from your Clojure development